hassansaadfr/log-reader-mcp/README.md

 | 🧑‍💻 User-specific   | `Show all logs for user_id 12345 in the last 24 hours`      |
 | 📊 Summary         | `Summarize the main issues found in today's logs`           |
 | 🧹 Clear context   | `Clear the log context and start a new analysis`            |

+> **Note:** The tool automatically uses `logs/logs.log` in your current working directory.
+The `logPath` parameter has been removed for maximum simplicity - no need to specify any file path!

 > **Tip:** You can combine filters, time ranges, and keywords in your prompts.
 The AI will use Log Reader Mcp to fetch and analyze the relevant log data for you!